 The good news is that you’re covered on the tech side.
 Our End-to-End Encryption SDK for chat and encrypted data storage make it easy to build intense security and privacy into your app for GDPR compliance and the increasing user demand.

 So, how do you comply with GDPR?
 First, you need to understand the intent of the law and main applications and learn what technical tools you’ll need to implement.
-We’re helping companies understand the implications via a webinar on March 27th.
-Register here.

-Other helpful GDPR guidance that makes these complex regulations somewhat understandable:
+Here is some helpful GDPR guidance that makes these complex regulations somewhat understandable:

 Virgil Security, Inc. is a stack of security libraries and all the necessary infrastructure to enable seamless, end-to-end encryption for any application, platform or device.